EventStore/EventStore/docs/server/usage-telemetry.md

 # Usage telemetry

-Starting with version 23.10 LTS, EventStoreDB has introduced a telemetry feature.
-This collects anonymous, aggregated usage statistics and sends them periodically to Event Store Ltd. Telemetry data helps us refine and improve our product based on real usage patterns.
+KurrentDB collects anonymous, aggregated usage statistics and sends them periodically to Kurrent, Inc. Telemetry data helps us refine and improve our product based on real usage patterns.

 ## What is usage telemetry

-EventStoreDB telemetry only tracks non-Personally-Identifiable Information.
-Collected data does not allow Event Store to fingerprint the users by any of the collected data points.
+KurrentDB telemetry only tracks non-Personally-Identifiable Information.
+Collected data does not allow Kurrent to fingerprint the users by any of the collected data points.

 Examples of the telemetry data collected:

-* EventStoreDB version number
+* KurrentDB version number
 * Cluster or instance size
 * Node machine size
 * Is cluster or instance configured in secure mode